Day(s)

 Rougarou Fest features live, local music; cultural activities; children’s activities; Cajun food; and the Krewe Ga Rou parade.

 Each year a Rougarou Queen is selected to represent the festival at various events throughout the region.
 The queen is selected from a large team of volunteers by a committee of festival organizers.
-This ensures that our queen is aware of the details of our festival since she has been a part of bringing our event to life in previous years.
+This ensures that our queen is aware of the details of our festival since she has been a part of bringing the event to life in previous years.

-The Rougarou Queen will reign over the parade on Saturday, October 18, 2025 at 7PM.
+The Rougarou Queen will reign over the parade on Saturday, October 24, 2026 at 7PM.